-- 38.1 Contract extensions are only permitted if they are put in place before the contract expiry date and where the proposed extension is in accordance with the contract terms.
-Prior to seeking approval from the relevant Chief Officer to take up a contract extension the Head of Team must comply with the requirements to establish whether the extension will deliver Best Value.
-This process must be recorded in writing. - 38.2 Any Contract extension must be approved by and dealt with by the relevant Chief Officer.
-The s151 Officer must be consulted if the extension relates to a High Risk project.
-The decision to extend a contract will be treated as a new decision that is not a consequence of the initial decision to procure, it may be an Administrative or Significant Operational or Key decision, depending on value and impact of the decision. - 38.3 All extensions to any Council contracts must be in writing and reported to the Head of Procurement in order that the Corporate Contracts Register and Contracts Finder can be updated.
-Extensions of a Contract that are categorised as "variations" in the Contract terms and conditions will be governed by rules 31.5 to 31.9 and CPR 31.1and 31.2 will not apply. - 38.4 Once a Contract has expired it cannot then be extended.
+- 39.1 Contract extensions are only permitted if they are put in place before the contract expiry date.
+Prior to seeking approval from the relevant Strategic Director or Statutory Officer to take up a contract extension the Service Lead must comply with the requirements to establish whether the extension will deliver Best Value.
+This process must be recorded in writing. - 39.2 Any Contract extension must be approved by and dealt with by the relevant Strategic Director or Statutory Officer.
+The s151 Officer must be consulted if the extension relates to a high-risk contract.
+The decision to extend a contract will be treated as a new decision that is not a consequence of the initial decision to procure.
+It may be an Administrative or Significant Operational or Key decision, depending on value and impact of the decision and the decision must be published in accordance with Part 2 Article 13 Decision Making. - 39.3 All extensions to any Council contracts must be in writing and the Corporate Contracts Register and Contracts Finder updated accordingly.
+Extensions of a Contract that are categorised as "variations" in the Contract terms and conditions will be governed by rules 38.5 to 38.9 and CPR 31.1 and 31.2 will not apply - 39.4 Once a Contract has expired it cannot then be extended.

-Variations
+Variations / Modifications

-- 38.5 Variations to contracts will be dealt with in accordance with these Contracts Procedure Rules and the Council's Financial Regulations. - 38.6 All Contract variations must be carried out within the scope of the original Contract.
-Contract variations that materially affect or change the scope of the original Contract are not allowed. - 38.7 All Contract variations must be in writing and signed by both the Council and the provider except where different provisions are made within the Contract documentation.
-The value of each variation must be assessed by the Head of Team and a Delegated Decision taken by the relevant Chief Officer.
+- 39.5 Variations to contracts will be dealt with in accordance with these Contracts Procedure Rules and the Council's Financial Regulations. - 39.6 All Contract variations/modifications must be carried out in accordance with PCR2015 (Reg 72) and within the scope of the original Contract.
+Contract variations that materially affect or change the scope of the original Contract are not allowed. - 39.7 All Contract variations must be in writing and signed by both the Council and the provider except where different provisions are made within the Contract documentation.
+The value of each variation must be assessed by the Service Lead and a Delegated Decision taken by the relevant Strategic Director or Statutory Officer.
 The s151 Officer must be consulted if:

-i) The variation relates to a high risk contract and involves a change to the terms and conditions of the contract (rather than the scope or price); and ii) If there is any pageibility that CDP 21.0 might apply - ii) If there is any possibility that CPR 31.9 might apply. - 38.8 Where appropriate (taking into account any change in contract value, contract term, range of services provided etc.) contract variations must be reported to the Head of Procurement in order that Corporate Contracts Register and Contracts Finder can be updated. - 38.9.
-A new procurement is required in case of material change where one or more of the following conditions are met: - 38.9.1.The variation introduces conditions which, had they been part of the initial procurement exercise, would have allowed for the admission of other tenderers than those initially selected or for the acceptance of an offer other than that originally accepted or would have attracted additional participants in the procurement procedure; - 38.9.2.
-The variation increases the value of the contract or the framework agreement substantially in favour of the provider in a manner which was not provided for in the initial contract or framework agreement; - 38.9.3.The modification extends the scope of the contract or framework agreement considerably. - 38.10.
-You must consult the Head of Legal Services if you are considering varying a Contract that you have procured under CPR 13.
+i) The variation relates to a high risk contract and involves a change to the terms and conditions of the contract (rather than the scope or price); and ii) If there is any possibility that CPR 38.9 might apply.

+- 39.8 Where appropriate, (taking into account any change in contract value, contract term, range of services provided etc.), contract variations must be reported to the Service Lead Corporate Support in order that Corporate Contracts Register and Contracts Finder can be updated. - 39.9 A new procurement is required in case of material change where one or more of the following conditions are met: - 39.9.1The variation introduces conditions which, had they been part of the initial procurement exercise, would have allowed for the admission of other tenderers than those initially selected or for the acceptance of an offer other than that originally accepted or would have attracted additional participants in the procurement procedure; - 39.9.2The variation increases the value of the contract or the framework agreement substantially in favour of the provider in a manner which was not provided for in the initial contract or framework agreement; - 39.9.3The modification extends the scope of the contract or framework agreement considerably. - 39.10 You must consult the Service Lead Legal if you are considering varying a Contract that you have procured under CPR 17.